-Utah Phillips spoke directly to each of us in that filled auditorium on April 24 of this year.
+Utah Phillips spoke directly to each of us in that filled auditorium here on April 24.
 It didn’t matter that it was his disembodied voice, speaking over a cell phone held up to a microphone, held aloft by Pete Seeger, one of the event’s headliners.
 The strength of Phillips’ message was as clear as the vitality in his tone.
-I was happy to be there to hear his response to our benefit concert on his behalf, happier still to witness the warm exchange between he and Seeger, another elder of fighting the good fight.
+I was happy to be there to hear his response to our benefit concert on his behalf, happier still to witness the warm exchange between him and Seeger, another elder of fighting the good fight.

-But this room on that sunny spring day in Rosendale, New York was dedicated to Utah Phillips; we’d all come with the intention of helping this man who’d been there for the greater “us” for decades.
+But this room on that sunny spring day was dedicated to Utah Phillips.
+We’d all come with the intention of helping this man who’d been there for the greater “us” for decades.
 He told us of his life and plans for the future.
 Sure, he sounded tired, but none could accept that he would not get through this challenge.
 He told us so.
-None would believe that he would pass away about a month later.
+None would believe that he would pass away about a month later on May 23.

 Damn, at least we can say that it took a lot to silence Utah.
-But the echo of his work rings loudly, as sonorous as the music onstage that day from Pete, Dar Williams, Redwood Moose, Sarah Underhill, Norm Wennet, Bill Vanaver, and my own band Flames of Discontent and others.
+But the echo of his work rings loudly.

-By the mid-1950s, he was a rambling veteran of the Korean War, damaged from the sights and sounds around him.
+By the mid-1950s, he was a rambling veteran of the Korean War, damaged from the sites and sounds around him.
 Phillips was a drifter with a taste for drink.
-Ending up in Salt Lake City, 20 year-old Phillips arrived at the Joe Hill House, a shelter that was a part of the Catholic Worker movement facilitated by Ammon Hennacy, an anarchist and associate of noted humanist and socialist Dorothy Day.
+Ending up in Salt Lake City, 20-year-old Phillips arrived at the Joe Hill House, a shelter that was a part of the Catholic Worker movement facilitated by Ammon Hennacy, an anarchist and associate of noted humanist and socialist Dorothy Day.

-John Pietaro is a labor organizer and cultural worker from New York – www.flamesofdiscontent.org
+John Pietaro is a labor organizer and cultural worker in New York.